hotdaamn/asuswrt-merlin-wiki/User-scripts.md

 ## Available scripts:

 These shell scripts will be run when certain events occur.
-They must be saved in /jffs/scripts/ (so, [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) must be enabled and formatted).
-Available scripts:
+They must be saved in /jffs/scripts/ .

 ### services-start
 After all other system services have been started at boot.
 This is the best place to stop one of these services, and restart it with a different configuration, for example (be aware that any time the service gets manually restarted it will revert back to the original setup however).